 Since the founding of the American republic, Asia has been a key area of interest for the United States for both economic and security reasons.
 One of the first ships to sail under an American flag was the aptly named Empress of China, which inaugurated America’s participation in the lucrative China trade in 1784.
 In the more than 200 years since then, the United States has worked under the strategic assumption that it was inimical to American interests to allow any single nation to dominate Asia.
 Asia constituted too important a market and was too great a source of key resources for the United States to be denied access.
-Thus, beginning with U.S. Secretary of State John Hay’s “Open Door” policy toward China in the 19th century, the United States has worked to prevent the rise of a regional hegemon, whether it was imperial Japan in Asia or the Soviet Union in Europe.
+Thus, beginning with U.S. Secretary of State John Hay’s “Open Door” policy toward China in the 19th century, the United States has worked to prevent the rise of a regional hegemon in Asia, whether it was imperial Japan or the Soviet Union.

 Asia is of more than just economic concern, however.
 Several of the world’s largest militaries are in Asia, including those of China, India, North and South Korea, Pakistan, Russia, and Vietnam.
 The United States also maintains a network of treaty alliances and security partnerships, as well as a significant military presence, in Asia.
 Five Asian states (China, North Korea, India, Pakistan, and Russia) possess nuclear weapons.

-The region is a focus of American security concerns both because of the presence of substantial military forces and because of the legacy of conflict.
-Both of the two major “hot” wars fought by the United States during the Cold War were in Asia: Korea and Vietnam.
+The region is a focus of American security concerns both because of the presence of substantial military forces and because of its legacy of conflict.
+Both of the two major “hot” wars fought by the United States during the Cold War (Korea and Vietnam) were fought in Asia.
 Moreover, the Asian security environment is unstable.
 For one thing, the Cold War has not ended in Asia.
 Of the four states divided between Communism and democracy by the Cold War, three (China, Korea, and Vietnam) were in Asia.
 Neither the Korean situation nor the China–Taiwan situation was resolved despite the fall of the Berlin Wall and the collapse of the Soviet Union.